Navajo language: Classification

-Navajo is most closely related to Western Apache, with which it shares a similar tonal scheme and more than 92 percent of its vocabulary.
+Navajo is most closely related to Western Apache, with which it shares a similar tonal scheme and more than 92 percent of its vocabulary, and to Chiricahua-Mescalero Apache.
 It is estimated that the Apachean linguistic groups separated and became established as distinct societies, of which the Navajo were one, somewhere between 1300 and 1525.
-As a member of the Western Apachean group, Navajo's closest relative is the Mescalero-Chiricahua language.
 Navajo is generally considered mutually intelligible with all other Apachean languages.